swagger-api/swagger-js/README.md

 });
 ```

 Need to pass an API key?
-Configure one as a query string:
+Configure one in your client instance as a query string:

 ```js
 client.clientAuthorizations.add("apiKey", new Swagger.ApiKeyAuthorization("api_key","special-key","query"));